-Upon receiving the payment and signed Letter of offer and Student Agreement AIIHE will issue student with an electronic confirmation of enrolment (eCOE).
-Student can apply for a student visa as per the guidelines set by the Department of Home Affairs (www.homeaffairs.gov.au).
+Upon receiving the payment and signed Letter of Offer and Student Agreement, AIIHE will issue the student with an electronic confirmation of enrolment (eCOE).
+Students can apply for a student visa as per the guidelines set by the Department of Home Affairs (www.homeaffairs.gov.au).